 There’s more to car sickness than just a disturbance of your inner ear.
 When you’re exposed to rapid motion, your body can start to become nauseous and ill due to the rapid change in your surroundings.

-If you’re in a vehicle travelling at high speeds (for example, on the highway) and feel sick, close your eyes and try to sleep.
+If you’re in a vehicle travelling at high speeds (for example, on the motorway) and feel sick, close your eyes and try to sleep.
 With your eyes closed, the effect of the motion on your body won’t be so dramatic or uncomfortable.

 3. Look into the distance